-- 4.96 As reported earlier in this report, and in response to the first two priorities listed above, we have made solid progress against our plan to develop more Extra Care accommodation, an alternative to institutional care home settings, which is designed to enhance the wellbeing and independence of older people. - 4.97 Our Extra Care accommodation on the site of the former Maesyffynnon Care Home in Aberaman is due to open in September 2019.
+- 4.95 As reported earlier in this report, and in response to the first two priorities listed above, we have made solid progress against our plan to develop more Extra Care accommodation, an alternative to institutional care home settings, which is designed to enhance the wellbeing and independence of older people. - 4.96 Our Extra Care accommodation on the site of the former Maesyffynnon Care Home in Aberaman is due to open in 2019.
 In August last year we undertook a preplanning application consultation to build on the site of the former Magistrates Court in Pontypridd.
-Construction of the accommodation on the former Ysbyty George Thomas hospital site in Treorchy is due in summer 2019. - 4.98 We concluded our major review of existing residential care home and day centre provision for older people.
-The review was commissioned to help us understand the future service need within the wider strategic context of enabling more people to live independently in their own homes rather than in institutional settings.
-We have undertaken a 12-week consultation (January to April 2019), the outcome of which will inform future decisions.
+Construction is due to commence in 2019. - 4.97 We commissioned a major review of existing residential care home and day centre provision for older people.
+The review helps us understand the future service need within the wider strategic context of enabling more people to live independently in their own homes rather than in institutional settings.
+We have undertaken a 12-week consultation the outcome of which will inform future decisions.